jrudar/Triglav/paper/paper.md

-`Triglav`, named after the Slavic god of divination, is a Python package which can be used to identify relevant and stable sets of features in high-dimensional datasets. `Triglav`, a wrapper feature selection algorithm inspired by Boruta and BorutaShap [@JSSv036i11; @BortuaShap], can be applied to tabular datasets and uses an iterative approach to identify a stable and predictive subset of features.
+`Triglav`, named after the Slavic god of divination, is a Python package which can be used to identify relevant and stable sets of features in high-dimensional datasets. `Triglav`, a wrapper feature selection algorithm inspired by Boruta and BorutaShap [@JSSv036i11; @BortuaShap], can be applied to tabular datasets and uses an iterative approach to identify a stable and predictive subset of features [@Stability].
 In biological data these features can include, but are not limited to, genes, species, and single nucleotide variants.
 Briefly, an ensemble approach is used to identify impactful clusters of features and the consistent identification of impactful clusters over many iterations determines if a cluster of features is retained or discarded.
 Shapley values, which assess the marginal contribution of a feature across coalitions of features, are used to quantify the impact of each feature cluster [@shapley1951notes; @SHAP1; @SHAP2] and have been shown to be useful for feature selection in biological data [@Thanh-Hai2021].
 Further, we provide an end-to-end example of a